ibm-cloud-docs/openwhisk/pkg_obstorage.md

   ```
   {: codeblock}

-  2. Create an action called `showCosChange` by using the `showCosChange.js` code.
+  2. Create an action called `cosChange` by using the `cosChange.js` code.

   ```
-  ibmcloud fn action create showCosChange <filepath>/showCosChange.js
+  ibmcloud fn action create cosChange <filepath>/cosChange.js
   ```
   {: pre}

-  3. Create a rule to connect the `showCosChange` action to the `myCosTrigger` trigger.
+  3. Create a rule to connect the `cosChange` action to the `cosTrigger` trigger.

   ```
-  ibmcloud fn rule create myCosRule myCosTrigger showCosChange
+  ibmcloud fn rule create cosRule cosTrigger cosChange
   ```
   {: pre}